emeka-io/smart-night-light-system/README.md

 ## Phase 2: Manual Override & Feedback

 ### The Problem
 Purely autonomous lights can be annoying.
-If you’re trying to sleep or watch a movie, you don't want the LED firing off just because the room is dark.
-A system without a "manual off" switch is just incomplete.
+If you’re trying to sleep or watch a movie, you don't want the LED on everytime the room is dark.
+A system without a "manual off" switch is incomplete.

 ### The Solution
-I added a **tactile button** so the user can kill the power when the light isn't needed.
+I added a **tactile button** so the user can turn off the LED when the light isn't needed.
 To make the interface feel natural, I included an **active buzzer**.
-It provides a quick "status chirp" so you aren't guessing whether the override is actually active or not.
+It provides a quick "status chirp" so you aren't guessing whether the override is active or not.

 ## Circuit Diagram